 Another unique aspect of governance in the Libra ecosystem is that the validators form a real-world entity, the not-for-profit Libra Association, which is managed by a council of validators.
 A member in the association council represents each validator.
 A member's voting weight in the council is the same as the validator's voting weight in the consensus protocol.
 The association performs tasks such as managing the reserve, assessing the validator eligibility criteria, and guiding the open-source development of the Libra protocol.
 Move makes it possible to encode the rules for validator management and governance as a module.
-Libra Investment Tokens can be implemented using Move resources.
-Move allows the staking of either investment tokens or coins by wrapping them in a resource that prevents access to the underlying asset.
+Move allows the staking of coins by wrapping them in a resource that prevents access to the underlying asset.
 The staked resources can be used to compute the voting rights of the validators.
 The contract can configure the interval at which changes take effect, to reduce churn of the validator set.